NVIDIA/cloud-native-docs/edge/nvidia-gpu-with-device-edge.rst

 NVIDIA provides a precompiled driver in RPM repositories that implement the modularity mechanism.
 For more information, see `Streamlining NVIDIA Driver Deployment on RHEL 8 with Modularity Streams <https://developer.nvidia.com/blog/streamlining-nvidia-driver-deployment-on-rhel-8-with-modularity-streams/>`_.

 #.
-At this stage, you should have already subscribed your machine and enabled the ``rhel-8-for-x86_64-baseos-rpms`` and ``rhel-8-for-x86_64-appstream-rpms`` repositories.
+At this stage, you should have already subscribed your machine and enabled the ``rhel-9-for-x86_64-baseos-rpms`` and ``rhel-9-for-x86_64-appstream-rpms`` repositories.
    Add the NVIDIA CUDA repository:

    .. code-block:: console

-      $ sudo dnf config-manager --add-repo=https://developer.download.nvidia.com/compute/cuda/repos/rhel8/x86_64/cuda-rhel8.repo
+      $ sudo dnf config-manager --add-repo=https://developer.download.nvidia.com/compute/cuda/repos/rhel9/x86_64/cuda-rhel9.repo

 #.
 NVIDIA provides different branches of their drivers, with different lifecycles, that are described in `NVIDIA Datacenter Drivers documentation <https://docs.nvidia.com/datacenter/tesla/drivers/index.html#cuda-drivers>`_.
    Use the latest version from the production branch, for example, version ``R525``.
-Install the driver:
+Install the driver, fabric-manager and NSCQ:

    .. code-block:: console

       $ sudo dnf module install nvidia-driver:525
+      $ sudo dnf install nvidia-fabric-manager libnvidia-nscq-525

 #.
 After installing the driver, disable the ``nouveau`` driver because it conflict with the NVIDIA driver: